mehulagg/gitlab/doc/administration/repository_storage_paths.md

 Beginning with GitLab 8.13.4, multiple paths can be chosen.
 New repositories will be randomly placed on one of the selected paths.

+## Moving a repository to a different repository path

+There is currently no way to move a repository to a different repository path through the UI.
+We have to use the [Edit project API](../api/projects.html#edit-project) to move the repository to a different repository path.

+After calling the API to update the project's `repository_storage`, the project will remain in read-only mode until GitLab finished moving the repository.